sandervanvugt/van-vugt-kubernetes/sander-cka-nodeaccess/finish.md

 Created by Sander van Vugt

 In this scenario you learned:
-*	How to generate a YAML file
+*	How to apply troubleshooting techniques
-*	How to edit the YAML file to create a DaemonSet
+*	How to analyze application failure
-*	How to create resources from the YAML file
+*	How to troubleshoot kubelet related problems
-*	How to work with taints to allow pods from the DaemonSet to run on the controller node

 List of Scenarios with Estimated Times